anamorph/aws-tools/README.md

 ### maidAlert/maidAlert.js

-This Lambda function hooks onto your AWS Dash Button to alert upon single press & double press in a specific scenario:
+This Lambda function hooks onto your AWS IOT Button to alert upon single press & double press in a specific scenario:
 - a specific task is started
 - a specific task is ended